0foo/study_notes/rhcsa/topics/filesystem/files.md

-1. wildcards
-    * star(*) used for 1 or more characthers
-        * ls * would show all files in current directory (except hidden with dot would need -a)
-    * ? used for a single character
-        * ls c*t  would match any character
-    * brackets [] used for one character amongst these
-        * ls c[ua]t  would match cat and cut

 1. Directories
     * mkdir, cd, pwd, rmdir, cp, rm, rm -rf, ls, ln, ln -s
     * absolute vs relative paths